 Hobbiton is easily one of the most popular attractions in all of New Zealand, so you should add it to your ‘to-do’ list.

-Related read: Want to see another spot where movie magic was made in NZ?
+Related Read: Want to see another spot where movie magic was made in NZ?
 One of the best things to do on the Coromandel Peninsula is visit Cathedral Cove, where the Chronicles of Narnia were filmed!

 5. Ride in the Duck Boat

 For a totally new way to explore Rotorua, hop aboard a Duck Boat!
 These bright yellow World War II amphibious vehicles can travel both on land and on the water.
+Honestly, it’s so funny watching them drive from the road right into the lake!

 This Duck Boat guided tour is 1.5 hours long and starts at Rotorua’s city center.
 You’ll pass by landmarks like Lake Rotorua, Mokoia Island, and Government Gardens before splashing down into Lake Tikitapu and Lake Okareka.
+This is one of the most unique modes of transport for a city tour I’ve ever seen!

 6. Rotorua Museum and Government Gardens

-8. See glow worms
+7. See glow worms

-One of the best ways to get into the caves is by paddling.
 Take a twilight paddleboard tour or a kayaking tour through small hidden caves that are home to galaxies of glow worms.
 You’ll gently glide through the caves to see the spectacular display and then paddle across the lake as the first stars appear at night.
 These are nice small tours, so it doesn’t feel crowded.
 They each costs $130 NZD.

 If you’re looking for a longer option, this full-day tour includes a visit to the Waitomo Caves to see the glow worms as well as a stop at the Hobbiton Movie Set.
 You can tailor the tour to where you’d like to go and you’ll see two of the best stops in Rotorua with all transportation provided.